olimorris/onedarkpro.nvim/README.md

 ```

 > **Note:**
-> - Neovim 0.7 or above is required for filetype highlights
+> - Neovim 0.7+ is required for filetype highlights
 > - Currently support for highlighting in Telescope's previewer is unavailable
 > - Please see [this issue](https://github.com/olimorris/onedarkpro.nvim/issues/24) for how other users are configuring their theme by filetype
 > - The excellent [hlargs.nvim](https://github.com/m-demare/hlargs.nvim) plugin allows for greater customisation over arguments definitions and usages

 #### Ignoring filetypes and buffer types

+Certain file and buffer types may be ignored to prevent filetype highlights being overwritten when navigating to a new
-Filetype highlights may be preserverd when moving between specific buffer or filetypes.
-The default types are:
+buffer.
+The default types to be ignored are:

 ```lua
 filetype_hlgroups_ignore = {